What to know about paying for therapy

 A mental health diagnosis is required for coverage, which becomes part of your medical record

-Insurance can limit how many sessions you have and what type of therapy is covered
+Insurance can limit how many sessions you have, how often your sessions are, and what type of therapy is covered

 Insurance companies are able to see your session notes at any time